Go Back Go Back

 The feedback has been positive.
 It costs clients less in transport if they are able to get all the services they need in one visit, as opposed to multiple visits for each different service required.

-“UBH has not only managed to improve fistula management among women but also as a tertiary hospital it has managed to cascade screening and raise awareness of cervical cancer among women, as 100,000 women have been attended to,” said UBH gynaecologist Dr. Harrison Rambanepasi.
+“UBH has not only managed to improve fistula management among women but also as a tertiary hospital it has managed to cascade screening and raise awareness of cervical cancer among women, as 100,000 women have been attended to,” said UBH gynaecologist Dr. Collen Nyatsambo.

 “What we have seen here in terms of UNFPA support is real potential for full integration of sexual and reproductive health services, including HIV, adolescent and youth-friendly services and gender-based violence,” said Dr. Onabanjo during a visit to the clinic.